OTT Content Management Systems: What You Need to Know About Video CMS in 2022

 There are a ton of different video management platforms to choose from.
 While all serve the same basic functions of video management and distribution, each has distinct strengths and weaknesses.

 It is worth noting that a video management platform – and a video hosting platform – are NOT the same thing.
-Video hosting platforms focus merely on hosting live streaming and video-on-demand content and do little (if anything) in regard to managing content.
+Video hosting platforms focus merely on hosting live streaming and video-on-demand content and do little (if anything) with regards to managing content.

 Video management platforms are the opposite.
-Not only do they host and distribute video, but they also include robust private video sharing and management capabilities for live streaming and VOD content.
-Most include native CMS features for organizing video libraries as well as expanded security and monetization options for access control and revenue generation.
+They host and distribute video and also include robust private video sharing and management capabilities for live streaming and VOD content.
+Most include native CMS features for organizing video libraries 2w9sand expanded security and monetization options for access control and revenue generation.

-Let’s take a look at some of the top OTT video management platforms in 2022.
+Let’s look at some of the top OTT platforms in 2022.

 1. Dacast